KaveIO/Eskapade/docs/source/package_structure.rst

 The example we just discussed generally shows how the framework works.
 The steps it takes are the following:

-  - eskapade_run runs the macro file,
+  - eskapade_run configures Eskapade based on user settings and/or the macro file, and executes all chains and links;
-  - Macros (python file) contain Chains,
+  - Macros (python file) contain Chains;
-  - Chains (python object) contains Links,
+  - Chains (python object) contains Links;
   - Links (python class) contain analysis code.

 The chains are run in the order of 'registering' them in the ``ProcessManager``.